mieow/vampire-character/readme.txt

 These are the plugins I have used for the LARP(s) I have been involved in running.

 * Members, by Justin Tadlock - useful for adding additional roles for Clans, Storytellers, etc
-* User Access Manager, by Alexander Schneider - useful for controlling page access for groups of users cased on Clan, Sect, etc.
+* User Access Manager, by Alexander Schneider - useful for controlling page access for groups of users based on Roles.
 * Download Monitor, by Barry Kooij & Mike Jolley - useful for tracking and formatting download links for house rules, etc.
 * Events Made Easy, by Franky Van Liedekerke - organising recurring events and deadlines